Last modified April 9, 2021

 Expandable modular design

-This project is completely modular and expandable no need for programming changes nor in the basic circuit.
-We can start with a basic CO₂ meter and later expand it, in a very simple way, with different types of screens, LEDs, additional sensors (such as temperature and humidity), etc.
+This project is completely modular and expandable without the need for changes in programming nor in the basic circuit.
+You can start with a basic CO₂ meter and later expand it, in a very simple way, with different types of screens, LEDs, additional sensors (such as temperature and humidity), etc.

 Communications and integration